Wednesday, February 25, 2026

 Because we are finite in our knowledge and ability, we can pursue a course of action we believe is life-giving when it is actually harmful - at least long-term if not in the short run.
 This results in harm, destruction, and eventual death.

-To use an analogy, we may consume food we believe is life-giving when in reality it is life-taking - i.e. toxic.
+To use an analogy, we may consume food we believe is life-giving when in reality it is ending - i.e. toxic.
 Our belief, no matter how strong, does not change the nature or harmful effects of what we are consuming.

 The problem isn't our faith but what we place our faith in.